cycl2018/AI-Village-Capture-the-Flag/README.md

 crop1: Hill climbing algorithm,too.

-crop2: I don‘t konw it,maybe the sponsor announced hint earlier, I would be interested in solving him.
+crop2: I don‘t konw it,maybe the sponsor announced hint earlier, I would be interested in solving it.

 forensics: model.summary().